Reconfiguration on nowhere dense graph classes: Preliminaries

 \section{Preliminaries}

-\begin{graphs} All graphs in this paper are finite, undirected and simple.
+\textbf{Graphs.} All graphs in this paper are finite, undirected and simple.
 Our notation is standard, we refer to the textbook~\cite{diestel2012graph} for more background on graphs.
-We write $V(G)$ for the vertex set of a graph $G$ and $E(G)$ for its edge set.
-For a positive integer $r$, a graph $G$ and $v\in V(G)$ we write $N_r(v)$ for the set of vertices of $G$ at distance at most~$r$ from~$v$.
-The radius of a graph $G$ is the minimum integer $r$ such that there is a vertex $v\in V(G)$ with $N_r(v)=V(G)$. \end{graphs}
+We write $V(G)$ for the vertex set of a graph~$G$ and $E(G)$ for its edge set.
+For $r\in\N$, a graph~$G$ and $v\in V(G)$ we write $N_r(v)$ for the set of vertices of $G$ at distance at most~$r$ from~$v$.
+The radius of $G$ is the minimum integer $r$ such that there is $v\in V(G)$ with $N_r(v)=V(G)$.